Eco SwapsGreen LivingTried & Tested Products

 The Fabric-Softener Dilemma

 Ah, fabric softener β€” that little bottle of magic that promises fluffy towels and cloud-fresh clothes.
-Or does it?
-Honestly, every parent I know has stared at that bottle mid-laundry-day and thought: Do I actually need this stuff?
+And does it deliver this? πŸ€” Honestly, so many parents I know have stared at that bottle mid-laundry-day and thought: Do I actually need this stuff?

 Then we moved to the UK, and Clive (who loves that β€œfresh laundry” smell) said, β€œIt just doesn’t smell right without softener!”
 So I brought it back β€” along with my trusty vinegar, because old habits die hard.